-- ▼ This evaluation for dogs must be administered by a Certified Animal Behaviorist, Certified Dog Trainer, Certified Obedience Instructor, or AKC approved Evaluator, and must be fully and successfully completed before going on any supervised visits.
-The Control Evaluation and the Visit Evaluation must be administered by two different evaluators not of the same household or family. - Candidates for membership and evaluators may not evaluate their own pets or pets they may become certified with.
-The Control Evaluation and the Visit Evaluation must be completed by two different evaluators and may not be in the same family or household. - ▼ Your pet must be a minimum of one year old before beginning the certification process.
-If the pet is a re-homed pet or new to your household, it is strongly recommended the handler waits a minimum of 6 months to bond with this pet and get to know its reactions in various situations. - ▼ The Love on a Leash® Control Evaluation is to test the temperament of the dog and the amount of control that the handler has in various situations.
-These guidelines are meant to give the evaluator objective criteria and to make the test as consistent as possible in all parts of the country. - ◆ All parts of the evaluation must be performed with the dog on a 4-foot leash.
-If the dog shows aggression towards any person or dog, the evaluation must be stopped and the dog disqualified.
-The handler may talk to the dog and encourage him, but no treats or other incentives may be used during the evaluation.
-Additionally, no prong, pinch or electronic collars, of any kind, may be used.
+- This evaluation for dogs must be administered by a Certified Animal Behaviorist, Certified Dog Trainer, Certified Obedience Instructor, or AKC approved Evaluator, and must be fully and successfully completed before going on any supervised visits. - Candidates for membership must be at least 18 years old and may not evaluate their own pets or pets they may become certified with.
+The Control Evaluation and the Visit Evaluation are to be done by two different evaluators and may not be in the same family or household. - Your pet must be a minimum of one year old before beginning the certification process.
+If a rescue, re-homed or career change pet, it is strongly recommended you take a minimum of 6 months to bond with this pet and get to know its reactions in various situations. - All parts of the evaluation must be performed with the dog on a 4-foot leash.
+Tied, looped, stretchable, or retractable leashes are not permitted.
+Additionally, no prong, pinch or electronic collars of any kind, may be used. - The handler may talk to the dog and encourage them, but no treats, calming or anxiety meds, or other incentives may be used during the Control Evaluation. - If the dog shows any aggression towards any person or dog, the evaluation must stop and the dog must be disqualified. - The Love on a Leash® Control Evaluation is to test the temperament of the dog and the amount of control that the handler has in various situations.
+These guidelines are meant to give the evaluator objective criteria and to make the test as consistent as possible in all parts of the country.

-Ask the handler if the dog knows the "Leave It" or "Drop It" command.
-Many times, there are things on the floors such as pills or tissues, etc., that may be harmful to a dog.
-This is not a pass or fail for the Control Evaluation, but pets should be encouraged to learn it.
+\\\Ask the handler if the dog knows the "Leave It" or "Drop It" command.
+Many times there are things on the floors such as pills or Kleenex, etc., that can be harmful to a dog.
+This is not a pass or fail for the Control Evaluation, but the handler should be encouraged to teach this command to their dog.\\\